kmizu/jsonda/README.md

 }
 ```

 The type of person is net.liftweb.json.JsonAST.JValue.
-If you are familiar with lift-json, you can easily manipulate the JSON object.
+If you are familiar with lift-json, you can easily manipulate JSON objects.